 Brock Scholars will complete a core of business courses combined with courses from across the university to craft their personalized curricular experience.
 Some students choose to specialize further in a particular field of business, such as accounting, economics or marketing.
 Others choose to merge their business foundation with a concentration in another area, such as religion, psychology, sociology or health care administration courses.

 Sampling of Brock Scholars Majors

 - Economics, Politics, and Social Entrepreneurship

-Brock Scholars design their own degree program in conjunction with their faculty committee (three faculty, one may come from outside the Brock School of Business), who will approve their entire program of study.
+Brock Scholars design their own degree in conjunction with their faculty committee (three faculty, one may come from outside Brock School of Business), who will approve their entire program of study.
 The program consists of the following coursework: